July 8, 2019 - July 12, 2019

 Registration Fee Per Attendee: $850

 The goal of the MathCamp program is to provide teachers with a wide variety of strategies and activities that will prove successful in meeting today’s standards-based elementary mathematics curricula.
-Mathcamp will deepen not only your content knowledge but also the critical pedagogical content knowledge which leads to richer explanations and more complete representations, all of which strengthen the foundations of mathematical meaning and retention.
+Mathcamp will deepen not only content knowledge but also the critical pedagogical knowledge which leads to richer explanations and more complete representations, all of which strengthen the foundations of mathematical meaning and retention.
 Lessons are teacher-friendly and easily implemented in any curriculum.

-Most teachers and administrators have attended workshops and state presentations on the new Common Core Mathematics Standards, but how many teachers have actually modified lessons to support these standards?
-One year later, many teachers are still uncomfortable with the change in instruction necessary to begin to embrace these shifts.
-Because the shift to more meaningful instruction is as much cultural as it is lesson design, teachers need time to reflect on content, practice, and assessments to embrace the spirit of the Common Core.
+Many teachers and administrators have attended workshops and state presentations on their new mathematics standards, but how many teachers have actually modified lessons to support these standards?
+Many teachers are still uncomfortable with the change in instruction necessary to begin to embrace lessons found in these curricula.
+Because the shift to more meaningful instruction is as much cultural as it is lesson design, teachers need time to reflect on content, practice, and assessments to better achieve their instructional objectives.
 Change cannot happen without reflection on current practice.
 It also cannot happen during the school day or at a one-hour afternoon workshop.

-MathCamp provides teachers with time for reflection, deeper understanding of the shifts detailed in the standards, mathematical pedagogical knowledge that will improve their instruction, and an appreciation of the shift to dual intensity.
+MathCamp provides teachers with time for reflection, deeper understanding of the changes detailed in their standards, mathematical pedagogical knowledge that will improve their instruction, and an appreciation of the shift to dual intensity.
 Readings are assigned each evening to stimulate ideas and support lively classroom conversation.
 Friday is an optional fifth day built into the schedule for those participants who desire additional time or have specific district questions they would like to share in a smaller format.
 (Elementary School workshop only)

 - The key role manipulatives play in understanding place value, explaining the four core operations, and developing a fundamental understanding of the nature of fractions.

-- The use of visual models to engage multiple learning opportunities.
+- The use of visual models to engage students in multiple learning opportunities.

 - The use of stories to provide context and application.

-- The use of questioning to increase classroom engagement and student understanding.
+- The use of questioning and writing to increase classroom engagement and student understanding.

-- The use of alternative strategies to enrich student learning and motivation.
+- The use of alternative strategies to enrich student learning, motivation and retention.

 - Key strategies that address effective academic intervention.

 We offer a collaborative workshop environment with teachers from all over the country.
-The goal of which is deeper understanding of mathematics and of ways to develop it with our students.
-Each day we explore a different content area and develop it from early elementary to upper elementary or middle school.
+Each day we explore different content areas and examine the development from early elementary to upper elementary or middle school.
 In this way we can explore issues in AIS as well as enrichment.
-All materials and sample lessons are referenced to CCSS and available online.
+All materials and sample lessons are available online.

 - BA or equivalent